TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Template/docs/README.md

 ---

-### Finish the PWA code, so it is compliant with W3 web standards
+## Meet W3C standards for PWAs

+### 1. Create a manifest

 1. Take a screenshot of the website.
-Then size the image to 1080px X 1920px, web optimise the images using [TinyPNG](https://tinypng.com/) and save it to public/icons.
+Then size the image to 1080px X 1920px, web optimise the images using [imgix](https://sandbox.imgix.com/create) and save it to `public/icons`.

 ```bash
 cd ..
 code manifest.json
 ```

-2. Configure the manifest.json to the PWA standard by inserting the JSON below and validating the JSON with [jsonlint](https://jsonlint.com/).
-The manifest.json sets the configuration for the installation and caching of the PWA.
+2. Configure the `manifest.json` to the PWA standard by inserting the JSON below and validating the JSON with [jsonlint](https://jsonlint.com/).
+The `manifest.json` sets the configuration for the installation and caching of the PWA.

 ```json
 {